-Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
+Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
-Amounts determined regarding the funded status of the plan and annual required contributions of the Authority are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The Schedule of Funding Progress, presented as required supplementary information following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for the benefits.
-An actuarial valuation is required at least triennially for plans with fewer than 200 participants.
+Amounts determined regarding the funded status of the plan and annual required contributions of the Authority are subject to continual revision as actual results are compared with expectations and new estimates are made about the future.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, applied to all prior periods included in the measurement: